-DOSA: This refers to the Drug Offender Sentencing Alternative and it is a program designed to help reduce jail time by up to 50%.
+DOSA: The Drug Offender Sentencing Alternative is a program designed to help reduce jail time by up to 50%

-First Time Offender Waiver: This program was specifically developed for first-time felony offenders.
-The program allows you to complete things like community service and drug treatment instead of going to prison.
+First-Time Offender Waiver: This program was specifically developed for first-time felony offenders; it allows you to complete things like community service and drug treatment instead of going to prison

 Contact an Experienced Spokane Drug Possession Lawyer

 Anyone can make a mistake – but it isn’t fair for that mistake to ruin your life and your career.
 Having a drug conviction on your record can affect you for years to come.